JBMatthews/kafka-introduction/README.md

-# kafka-introduction
+# kafka-intro
-Kafka Introduction course material.
+An introduction to Kafka - Hortonworks